chenreny/Detect-status-of-google-drive/README.md

 <br>If the icon shows red light: Google drive is down
 <br>If the icon shows yellow light:Local internet connection is broken
 <br>If the icon shows green light: Google drive is up
+<br> Click on the button "Go to Google Drive" to go directly to your google drive
+<br> Click on the button "Export Log History " to export CSV file

 ## Getting Started